IRS YouTube Videos:

 This news release is part of a series called the Tax Time Guide, a resource to help taxpayers file an accurate tax return.
 Additional help is available in Publication 17, Your Federal Income Tax, and the tax reform information page.

 Last fall, the IRS released an online publication, called Tax Reform: Basics for Individuals and Families.
-Available at IRS.gov/getready, Publication 5307 provides an overview of these and other key changes affecting tax returns:
+Available at IRS.gov/getready, Publication 5307 (PDF) provides an overview of these and other key changes affecting tax returns:

 - Tax rates lowered.
 Starting in 2018, there are seven income tax brackets, ranging from 10 percent to 37 percent.